 In addition to his handbell compositions, he also has published works for piano, organ, choir, and string orchestra.

 In his spare time, Jason enjoys writing, and has spent several years working on a young adult fantasy series, The Sadonian Chronicles.
 He recently released his first non-fiction book, The General Theory of Creativity, all about the creative process, and is hard at work on various other writing projects.

-Jason continues to live in Indianapolis with his wife Ellen, his sons Daniel and Malcolm, and his feline creative consultant Susan.
+Jason continues to live in Indianapolis with his wife Ellen and his sons Daniel and Malcolm.
 He can be found online via his Facebook page, or at jasonwkrug.com.